 It’s easy to think that translation is just words.
 But it can also mean format conversion.
-When you render a document with text, images, graphs and charts into another language, you step into the world of design and layout.
+When you render a document with text, images, graphs and charts into another language, you must consider both format and layout.

-If you are translating plain text in MS Word this is not a big issue, but for professional documentation, use is often made of more specialised programs such as InDesign, PowerPoint, QuarkXpress or FrameMaker, or various other graphics or layout programs.
+If you are translating plain text in MS Word this is not a big issue, but for professional documentation, use is often made of specialised programs such as InDesign, PowerPoint, or various other graphics programs.
 In this case, desktop publishing (DTP) will play a significant role in the price and flow of the project.

 In the past, the only way to translate text in a format such as PowerPoint was for the translator to be a licensed user and to translate by overwriting the original: a laborious and error-prone process.
-These days, however, QuickSilver Translate uses a combination of software tools (some of them proprietary) to create an integrated, optimised method for extracting text into our Computer Aided Translation software, and then re-inserting the subsequent translation to and from all major formats.
+These days, however, QuickSilver Translate uses a combination of software tools (some of them proprietary) to create an integrated, optimised method for extracting text into our Computer Aided Translation software, and then re-inserting the subsequent translation.
 In addition, the software we use gives us all the advantages of consistency and efficiency for one-off translations, and even more so when we undertake numerous translations for the same customer.

 This methodology helps eliminate the risk of human error through manual intervention (cut-and-paste mistakes etc.) as well as avoiding the danger inherent in trusting complicated typography to specialists who are unfamiliar with the foreign language in question.

-It also enables us to return to the client a document which is as close as possible to the original in terms of layout and formatting.
+It also enables us to return a document which is as close as possible to the original in terms of layout and formatting.
 Keep in mind, however, the varying typographical conventions and space requirements for various languages.
-French, for example, has quite unexpected punctuation rules and German hyphenation is in a class of its own.
+French, for example, has quite unexpected punctuation rules and German hyphenation is a world of its own.
 Some East Asian scripts can be written horizontally or vertically, whilst Hebrew and Arabic are written right to left, which calls for special typesetting techniques.